panter/catladder/docs/1_VARS.md

 `project-config-secrets` (you can autocomplete in the catladder cli)

 This will open up your editor with all env vars in the YAML-format.
-Save this fill close it and catladder will update the secrets.
+Save this file close it and catladder will update the secrets.

+Editor is selected from your shell's environment variables `$VISUAL`, `$EDITOR` or fallbacks to `code` or `vim`.

 _catladder makes a copy of old values as backup, you can restore those manually in GitLab if needed_